texttest/tutorial_database/birds_insects/README.md

 There is an example file in this folder called 'observations.csv'

 I have a database structure with two tables.
 The 'wildlife' table contains a row for each kind of insect or bird I observe in my garden.
 The 'observations' table contains a row for each observation.
 (One for each row in the spreadsheet).
+There is a file 'empty_db.sql' which can create an empty database with the right schema.

 Write tests for the load_observations.py program that reads the spreadsheet and updates the database.